 Do you not have Dutch nationality?
 Then we will check whether you still meet the nationality requirements for receiving student finance.
 Are you a student from an EU-country?
 And do you receive student finance because of an employment contract?
 Then we check whether you (or your partner or parent) work(s) for at least 56 hours per month in The Netherlands.

 Make sure that your information is accurate

 Prevent problems and make sure that DUO always has your up-to-date study data, income, and address.
 When you leave for a foreign country, you yourself must notify DUO of your address abroad.
 You can submit changes via Mijn DUO.
-When you leave for a foreign country, arrange your access to Mijn DUO via DigiD with SMS check before your leave.
+When you leave for a foreign country, arrange your access to Mijn DUO via DigiD before your leave.
 Please, contact us when you do not have access to Mijn DUO.

 Received too much

 Have you received too much student finance?
 In that case, we will deduct the excess from your monthly benefit.
 If you are not or no longer receiving student finance, we will send you a request for payment.
 If you do not pay the payment request before its due date, the amount received in excess will automatically become a loan.
 This loan will then incur interest.